Read This If You’re Struggling With Slow Product Launches in Retail

 How To Measure Success Of A New Product Launch

-Data completeness at launch
+Data Completeness at Launch

-Number of post-launch fixes
+Number of Post-Launch Corrections

 Reducing Time To Market Is A Competitive Advantage